microsoft/terminal/samples/ConPTY/EchoCon/readme.md

 1. Creating an input and an output pipe
 1. Calling `CreatePseudoConsole()` to create a ConPTY instance attached to the other end of the pipes
 1. Spawning an instance of `ping.exe` connected to the ConPTY
-1. Running a thread that listens for output from ping.exe, writing received text to the Console
+1. Running a thread that listens for output from `ping.exe`, writing received text to the Console

 # Pre-Requirements
 To build and run this sample, you must install: